asisamko/asisamko/README.md

 I’m focused on understanding how backend systems work from APIs and authentication to database design and data flow.

 I enjoy building things that work efficiently behind the scenes and experimenting with how systems behave.

----

-## What I'm Working On

-- Building REST APIs and backend services

-- Improving database design with PostgreSQL

-- Working with Prisma ORM